ntop/ntopng/doc/src/api/user_scripts/syslog.rst

  - `setup` (optional) which is called once to initialize the module.
  - `teardown` (optional) which is called once to terminate the module.
- - `handleEvent` which is called for each log message received from Suricata.
+ - `handleEvent` which is called for each log message matching the module.

 Script Example
 --------------